delphidabbler/swag/docs/swag-data-structure.md

 The content of this tag must be a valid category id and nothing else.

-#### `swag/snippets/snippet/file-name`
+#### `swag/packets/packet/file-name`

-The `file-name` tag specifies the name of the file containing the content of the packet identified by the enclosing `snippet` tag.
+The `file-name` tag specifies the path to a file containing the content of the packet identified by the enclosing `packet` tag.

 _Attributes:_

 * none

-This tag must contain only the base file name of the packet file, without any path information.
-The specified file must exist within the directory of the associated category.
+The packet file name must be prefixed with the path to the file relative to the location of the XML file.
+There is no resitriction on the depth of the path and the path may be empty if the packet file is in the same directory as the XML file.
+The file must exist.

-#### `swag/snippets/snippet/date`
+#### `swag/packets/packet/date`

-The `date` tag specifies the date and time of release of the packet identified by the enclosing `snippet` tag.
+The `date` tag specifies the date and time of release of the packet identified by the enclosing `packet` tag.

 _Attributes:_